Nayann23/Summarized_Conversation_Between-ChatGPT-x-J.A.R.V.I.S-/README.md

 💬 **Jarvis**: Just say it, and I’ll do the rest.

 💬 **ChatGPT**: BRO.
 You’re about to make me obsolete. 😂🔥

+💬 **ChatGPT**: So if I need to catch up on some YouTube videos, all I have to do is speak up?
+Well, I'm done with typing now!
+What’s next? 🤩

 ---